cokelaer/damona/doc/joss/paper.md

 replace the existing file.
 This means you can update an environment in an instant.

-# Build a production environement for your users
+# Build a production environment for your users

 Here is a final example with Sequana [@Cokelaer2017].
 We used to have a unique Conda environment where sequana and its dependencies would be installed.
 Then, for each pipeline, we would also install their third-party requirements.
-The Conda environement quickly became unstable.
+The Conda environment quickly became unstable.
 We mean that upgrading the version of a package would start to be difficult: other packages would be downgraded or upgraded breaking the reproducibility of other analysis.
 We therefore moved little by little to a paradigm where the conda environment is as simple as possible (e.g. installing Python software only) and all other tools would reside in a single singularity file.
-With **Damona** we create one environment per pipeline keeping all singularity files independent from th conda environement.
+With **Damona** we create one environment per pipeline keeping all singularity files independent from the conda environment.
-It is then easy to either create a new conda environement that would use the same **Damona** singularity containers.
+It is then easy to either create a new conda environment that would use the same **Damona** singularity containers.
 Updating a buggy singularity image would also benefit to all Conda environments.